-Bosnia and Herzegovina: Republika Srpska new energy law15.
-June 2020. / SEE Energy News
+Bosnia and Herzegovina: Republika Srpska new energy law, SEE Energy News

 New Energy Law in Republic of Srpska (RS) could be adopted soon.
 This new law could also mean higher electricity prices.